Quantum simulating multi-particle processes in high energy nuclear physics: dijet production and color (de)coherence: Realization as a quantum circuit

 \subsection{Towards the implementation in a quantum device}

 To implement the quantum simulation on the circuit, we use direct encoding scheme for the Hamiltonian operator where each qubit is used to encode the occupation mode of the fermions or antifermions~\cite{Qian:2024gph}.
 In doing so, the basis index of each particle state $\beta$ is uniquely mapped to some qubit register index $j$.
 Then, the finite-dimensional fermionic Fock space can be represented by a multi-qubit system where the total number of qubits $N_q=2N_F$ for the $N_F$ many fermions and equally many anti-fermions.
 Since our momentum space is discretized from $-N_\perp$ to $N_\perp-1$ for both transverse directions, the total number of qubits $N_q = 2N_F = 2 N_c(2N_\perp)^2=8N_c N_\perp^2$ for the main circuit of the evolution.
+Because $k^+$ and $\lambda$ are conserved by $P^-(x^+)$ on a particle-by-particle basis, they enter the qubit formulation as fixed parameters rather than dynamical degrees of freedom, and so do not contribute to the qubit count.
 The fermionic creation and annihilation operators are defined as

 where $\occf_j$ is the occupancy of the $j$\textsuperscript{th} fermionic mode.
 To account for the anti-commutativity of fermionic creation and annihilation operators in \cref{eq:commutations}, one can use the standard Jordan-Wigner (JW) fermion-to-qubit mappings~\cite{Jordan:1928wi},